Australian Commercial Property Market Wrap | Q2 2018

 Trends in the Sydney market

-While the rental rates are generally high, some encouraging trends that may lead to a slowdown in the short-to-medium term.
-These trends include:
+While the rental rates are extremely high, there are some encouraging trends that may lead to a slowdown in the short-to-medium term.
+These include:

 - A reasonably substantial injection of new stock, with nearly $8 billion worth of commercial real estate projects either under construction or scheduled to commence shortly.

-- Continuing demand for co-working spaces with shorter-term, more flexible lease arrangements which will undoubtedly put pressure on Sydney’s extraordinarily high office rents are currently high and unrivalled vacancy rates.
+- Continuing demand for co-working spaces with shorter-term, more flexible lease arrangements.
+This will undoubtedly put pressure on Sydney’s extraordinarily high office rents and unrivalled vacancy rates.

 Read our spotlight on the 2018 Sydney market here.